securing/FAFSG/README.md

 All kinds of suggestions and requests are highly appreciated!
 If you want to improve the project in any way - please contact me on [Linkedin](https://www.linkedin.com/in/lukaszbobrek/) or [Twitter](https://twitter.com/lukaszbobrek).
 Also, pull requests are more than welcome!

+**Special thanks: 👏**
+* [jakubkaluzny](https://www.linkedin.com/in/jakubkaluzny/) for a support, review and some ideas for checks
+* [pkurylowicz](https://www.linkedin.com/in/pkurylowicz/) for a support and some ideas for checks
+* [serhanwbahar](https://github.com/serhanwbahar) for first PR with quick fix for broken links

 **License**

 This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.